oslabs-beta/Ponder/doc.md

 # Ponder
+**An Object Relational Mapping Tool for Deno Runtime Environment** <br>
+#### Ponder is an ORM for PostGres using the Deno runtime, eliminating the need for developers to spend valuable time writing complex SQL queries.

 ![deno logo](https://d2908q01vomqb2.cloudfront.net/ca3512f4dfa95a03169c5a670a4c91a19b3077b4/2020/05/26/deno_mit-license_850x425.png)

-#### Ponder is an ORM for PostGres using the Deno runtime, eliminating the need for developers to spend valuable time writing complex SQL queries.

 ## How to add to your Project